-Film editor Ray Hubley is a lifelong New Yorker with more than two decades worth of credits in narrative features, television and documentary film.
+Film editor Ray Hubley is a lifelong New Yorker with more than three decades worth of credits in narrative features, television and documentary film.
 Over the years, he has worked with such eminent directors as Sidney Lumet, Brian De Palma, Tim Robbins, Bruno Barreto and John Turturro.

 • • •

 In addition to award-winning independent features like Sam Levinson’s Another Happy Day (Sundance 2011), Musa Syeed’s Valley of Saints (Sundance 2012) and Turturro’s critically acclaimed Romance & Cigarettes (2005), Hubley has also edited extensively in non-fiction film: Billy Strayhorn / Lush Life (which in 2008 won both Emmy and Peabody Awards for Best Documentary) and the theatrically-released portrait Who is Norman Lloyd?
 (2006), among others.

 The son of distinguished animators, John and Faith Hubley, Ray lives with his wife, also a film editor, in Morningside Heights.

 • • •